November 2016, part seven - Shizuoka

 Omelette rice with miso soup

-When we were done observing Mount Fuji, we had lunch at one of the local restaurants, I bet on the omelette rice and I was not disappointed again, although it did not taste as good as the first time.
-From Nihondaira, there is a cable car to Kuno Hill, which houses the shrine of Kunozan Toshogu dedicated to a shogun named Tokugawa Ieyasu, the founder of the Tokugawa Shogunate, who ruled Japan during the Edo period from 1603 to 1867.
-His remains were first placed in the mausoleum in this shrine and were later transferred to Nikko.
+When we were done observing Mount Fuji, we had lunch at one of the local restaurants, I went with the omelette rice and was not disappointed - although it didn't quite match the magic of the first time.
+From Nihondaira, there is a cable car to Kuno Hill, which houses the shrine of Kunozan Toshogu.
+It is dedicated to a shogun named Tokugawa Ieyasu, the founder of the Tokugawa Shogunate, who ruled Japan during the Edo period from 1603 to 1867.
+His remains were originally placed in the mausoleum at this shrine and were later transferred to Nikko.

 Did I mention there were lots of stairs everywhere?